I Have Dermatillomania: Here's What Finally Helped Me Stop Picking My Skin

 A big part of my recovery from dermatillomania is to be more open and less ashamed of the behavior.

 I didn't realize skin picking was an emotional coping mechanism until I was really injuring myself.
 In that way it led to a bizarre relationship with my body, one that's so compartmentalized.
 I think it's potentially similar in nature to eating disorders.
-In my opinion, women are more susceptible to various forms of body dysmorphia due to marketing, societal pressure, and the infinite list of patriarchal crimes.
-Not to say that men and gender nonbinary people can't suffer from this.
 We all have pressure on us to look and behave in certain ways, and some of us deal with this pressure through body-focused repetitive behaviors that we may not even be aware of.

 I'm a married, 36-year-old woman, and I have finally begun to feel really good in my body.
 Ultimately, I want to get to a place where I just don't give a shit.
 I'm tired of giving so much of a shit for things that don't serve me.
 You know when you get to a point where you work so hard on a habit, you don't have to think about it anymore?
 That's where I want to be.
 If I continue to be softer and easier on myself overall, I'll continue to be in a better emotional place.
 It's a daily practice, it really is.